WireCell/wirecell.github.io/manual.md

 -   **Jsonnet:** structured configuration files.
 -   **ROOT:** for many tests and I/O packages, but not the core library code

-The optional package are:
+Additional, optional package are needed for additional functionality:

--   **Doxygen:** for building reference documentation.
 -   **TBB:** for data flow programming paradigm support

 <div class="note">
-Some &ldquo;optional&rdquo; packages may actually be currently required for a successful build and test.
-This is considered a &ldquo;bug&rdquo; and needs fixing.

-</div>

 This list may not represent current reality.
 To get a full, up-to-date list of what packages WCT can use run `./wcb --help`.

+</div>

+The following subsections gives some guidance for obtaining these &ldquo;external&rdquo; packages.

 <a id="manual-externals-install"></a>

-### Manual
+### Manual Installation of Externals

 In the DIY mode, the installer is free to provide the third-party packages in any convenient way.
 Many of them are available on well supported operating systems such as Debian/Ubuntu.
 Homebrew for Mac OS X is not a core developer platform but may provide many.
 Redhat derived Linux distributions may find suitable package on EPEL.
 Most of the required packages are fairly easy to build from source.